ente-io/ente/web/apps/payments/README.md

 2. Define this secret within your `musuem.yaml`

-3. Update the `whitelisted-redirect-urls` so that it supports redirecting to this locally running project
+3. Update the `whitelisted-redirect-urls` so that it supports redirecting to this locally running project.

 Assuming that your local payments app is running on `192.168.1.2:3001`, your `museum.yaml` should look as follows.